cpacilio/marvel_continuity/README.md

 Galactus featured several issues of Thor, culminating with Thor learning about the origin of Galactus:
 - Thor #160-162 (_Thor and Ego the living planet against Galactus_)
 - Thor #168-169 (_Thor discovers the origin of Galactus_)
-- Super-Villain Classics 1 (_Retelling of Galactus' origin_) (This is a reprint from Lee-and-Kirby's original material, with alterations from other authors; for example, here Galactus receives his powers from the Sentience of the Universe, instead of just taking them from stellar radiations_)
+- Super-Villain Classics 1 (_Retelling of Galactus' origin_) (This is a reprint from Lee-and-Kirby's original material, with alterations from other authors; for example, here Galactus receives his powers from the Sentience of the Universe, instead of just taking them from stellar radiations)

 FF #120-123 (_Gabriel, Galactus sent to the negative zone_) (Galactus returns to the positive zone in Thor #225.
-The details of his return are revealed in Thor #306)
+The details of his return are revealed in Thor #306.)

 __Avengers__